 Standard Reference: HL7 Version 2.5.1, Chapter 3 (Section 3.4.2)

-The PID segment is used by all applications as the primary means of communicating patient identification information.
+The PID segment from ITI PDQ profiles (reference here) is used by all applications as the primary means of communicating patient identification information.
 This segment contains permanent patient identifying and demographic information that, for the most part, is not likely to change frequently.
 Please note that red text in the Usage column indicates a constraint on the ITI PAM Profile specification.

 Table 4.1.1.1-1: PID - Patient Identification Segment